-- 1. Currently, there are no confirmed significant wildlife habitat (SWH) areas within the Township.
-Candidate SWH areas do exist which require further study.
-Should new information lead to the confirmation of SWH areas, these areas will be added to Schedule A. - Development and site alteration shall not be permitted in or adjacent to (within 120 metres) significant wildlife habitat unless it has been demonstrated that there will be no negative impacts on the natural features or their ecological functions.
+- 1. No significant wildlife habitat areas are identified by this Plan.
+However, should new information become available, and / or other wildlife habitat areas may become known, these areas will be added to Schedule A. This new information will be considered at the time a development application is submitted and/or when the Official Plan is reviewed. - 2.
+Development and site alteration shall not be permitted in or adjacent to (within 120 metres) significant wildlife habitat except in accordance with provincial and federal requirements and it has been demonstrated that there will be no negative impacts on the natural features or their ecological functions.
 An Environmental Impact Study (EIS) will be required where development may impact significant wildlife habitat or lands adjacent (120 metres) to significant wildlife habitat. - 3.
 The habitat of Special Concern species and other sensitive species should be considered as significant wildlife habitat, as defined in the Natural Heritage Reference Manual.
 Special Concern species are formally listed in MNRF's Species at Risk in Ontario (SARO) list. - 4.
 The Township of Conmee includes several Species of Conservation Concern (SCC) as well as other Values and Features within the boundaries of the planning area.
 The habitat of these species, including the identified values and features shall be protected and any development and/or site alteration shall not be permitted except in accordance with provincial and federal requirements.